 However, the “round lot” gradually disappeared as investors began to purchase mutual funds instead of stocks and shares due to increasing broker commissions.
 Consequently, as stock splitting significantly reduced, successful companies and organizations had stock prices valued in the four-digit region.

-If you own Apple stock, you might be asking what you have to concern the split.
+If you own Apple stock, you might be asking what you have to concern about the split.
 The short answer is nothing.
-The board has already voted for the split and it will happen automatically without any shareholder action.
+The board has already voted for the split, and it will happen automatically without any shareholder action.

 Apple stock went public on December 12, 1980, at $22 per share, but the adjusted IPO price after splits was $.10.
 You might be asking, “How many times did Apple stock split.”
 The short answer is 5 times.
 This is not an unusual amount of splits.

 - 4-for-1 basis on August 28, 2020